 The Institute for Culture and Society (ICS) is a research center in Humanities and Social Sciences of the University of Navarra that develops interdisciplinary and Christian-inspired projects to understand the human being and respond to the global challenges of society.

 What is our goal?

-Through the generation of knowledge and its application in society, we aspire to become a center of international acclaim and to participate in the main forums that address humanity’s greatest challenges and that influence decision-making aimed at the common good.
+Through the generation of knowledge and its application in society, we aspire to become a center of international reference letter to participate in the main forums of discussion on the great challenges of human beings and to influence decision making for the common good.